Sulphur Springs Campground

 Directions

-From Happy Camp, head south on Forest Road 16N05 (locally known as Elk Creek Road) for approximately 12 miles to the campground.
+From Happy Camp, head south on Forest Road 16N05 (locally known as Elk Creek Road) approximately 12 miles to the campground.
 Portions of the road are improved gravel.
-Follow brown Forest Service signs.
+Brown Forest Service signs direct the way.

 Amenities